xkollar/shift-map/README.md

 ### Shift delete

 Deleting with shifting all larger or equal values by one.
 O(h) where h is height of the tree.
 Again, analogous to simple delete case.
-(We are even re-useing `deleteMax` from simple `delete` case.).
+(We are even re-using `deleteMax` from simple `delete` case.).

 ```hs
 shiftDelete :: Key -> ShiftTree -> ShiftTree